 An Internet & Digital Consultant with over 20 years experience in programming, database development, Social Media and Web Design.

-Sites and projects I have worked on have been featured in the National press such as the Guardian, The Telegraph and The Daily Mail as well as television coverage such as CNN news as well as much of the UK’s Internet publications.
+Sites and projects I have worked on have been featured in the National press such as the Guardian, The Telegraph and The Daily Mail as well as television coverage such as CNN news and many of the UK’s Internet publications.
 I still work full time for an Independent News Publisher, NWN Media Ltd where I have been a developer and Internet coordinator since 2003.

 Whatever size your business, building a successful digital strategy can be a daunting process.
 Whether you are just starting off online or whether you have an established website there are goals and targets you need to set your business to accomplish a successful digital venture.